Equity, diversity, and inclusivity resources for the BIPOC community

 Nardos (she/her), legal studies and business student

-More learning opportunities are offered through the Equity Office, where anti-racism resources and support for equity concerns, as well as workshops and training are offered for people to increase their allyship.
-Inside or outside of the classroom, there are lots of ways to be a part of the diverse and inclusive community at Waterloo.
+More learning opportunities are available through the Equity Office, which offers anti-racism resources, support for equity concerns, as well as workshops and training to increase allyship.
+Inside and outside the classroom, there are lots of ways to be a part of the diverse and inclusive community at Waterloo.

 Racial Advocacy